Skip to main content

 Required R coding ability depends on which analysis option a user chooses.
 The project provides three options as described on the R package page.
 The "low code" option is recommended for the most comprehensive analysis and requires users to be able to read and edit R code.

-What hardware and software do I need to access the code library?
+What hardware and software do I need to access the R package?

-What do I do if there I get errors when using the indicator tool or code library?
+What do I do if I get errors when using the code library?

 The end-to-end process for producing the SOSCHI climate-health indicators is complex.
 So, it is likely that there may be some errors in the data production process.
 The various resources provided, aim to provide users with sufficient guidance.
 However, if users are unable to resolve these, please contact our [email protected] inbox for further support and feedback.